sagemath/sagewiki_to_gh-2022-10-10/days57.md

 The surrounding area offers nice hiking possibilities, bring hiking/climbing shoes.

 Your music instruments and scores, card or board games, etc, are also welcome for the breaks.

+== Meal organisation ==

+Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!
+All diets, including vegetarian, will be taken into account.

 === Funding ===